bbdsoftware/eks-argo-cd/README.md

 * [Part 3 setting up CD ](https://github.com/bbdsoftware/eks-argo-cd)

 ---
-**NOTES**
+## NOTES
 Please see  https://github.com/bbdsoftware/eks-pring-boot-jenkinsop-example for the example application used in this helm chart.
 Please ensure you have competed  https://github.com/bbdsoftware/eks-bootstrap#cd-gitops

----
-**Steps:**
+##Steps:

 * Via manifest